eyedol/kasahorow-Keyboard-For-Android/README.md

 `ant debug`

 If you're an eclipse user, import all the projects into eclipse.
 Then build `kasahorow-Android-Keyboard` project not any of the library projects.
-Both `AnySoftKeyboard-API` and `AnySoftKeyboard` are the library projects.
+Both `AnySoftKeyboard-API` and `AnySoftKeyboard` are library projects.